Skip to main content

 Right to cancel

-You will be notified by email of your right to cancel or amend the amount of the disbursement generally two weeks before each disbursement is activated.
-If you wish to make any changes to your federal loan, you must notify us by the specified deadline.
-If you notify us that you don't need all the money after we have requested the funds from the US Treasury, you will need to return the excess funds as a repayment on your loan.
+You will be notified by email of your right to cancel or amend the amount of the disbursement generally three weeks before each disbursement is due to be paid to you.
+If you wish to make any changes to your federal loan, you must notify us by the deadline specified in the email.
+If you notify us after that date that you don't need all the money after we have requested the funds from the US Treasury, you will need to return the excess funds as a repayment on your loan.

 Any funds returned within 120 days of the last disbursement will be treated as a cancellation and any interest accrued on the returned amount will be cancelled as well.
 Details of your loan servicer are available via Who’s My Student Loan Servicer? | Federal Student Aid